 a, b, c, d) Less than significant impact with mitigation.
-The proposed project includes a lot split, as well as demolition and removal of two existing residential structures, the capping of culturally sensitive materials, as-built changes to a previously approved habitat restoration plan on Proposed Parcel B, and construction of a single-family residence with attached garage on Proposed Parcel A. The creation of a new parcel due to the proposed lot split would allow the potential construction of an additional, future single-family residence with associated accessory structures on Proposed Parcel B. The bluff in this area measures approximately 80 ft in height.
+The proposed project includes a lot split, as well as demolition and removal of two existing residential structures, the capping of culturally sensitive materials, construction of a split rail fence, and as-built changes to a previously approved habitat restoration plan.
+Additionally, the two existing residential structures are conditioned to be removed, and that area capped, prior to occupancy clearance of any future residence on the property. on Proposed Parcel B, and construction of a single family residence with attached garage on Proposed Parcel A. The creation of a new parcel due to the proposed lot split would allow the potential construction of an additional, future single family residence with associated accessory structures on Proposed Parcel B. The bluff in this area measures approximately 80 ft in height.
 The structure proposed for Parcel A is set back 74 ft from the edge of the bluff.
 This number includes both the slope stability and bluff retreat setbacks.
 Proposed Parcel B's building envelope is also set back 71 ft from the edge of the bluff.
-The maximum average allowable height for residential structures on both parcels is 16 ft.
-As a result, no structures would be visible to the public as seen from the beach.
-Additionally, while filtered views from Padaro Lane would include future structures, the location of structures within the building envelopes would continue to allow the public filtered blue water views.
+The maximum average allowable height for the residential structures on both parcels is 16 ft.
+As a result, no the structures would not be visible to the public as seen from the beach.
+Additionally, while filtered views from Padaro Lane would include, future structures, the location of structures within the building envelopes would continue to allow the public filtered blue water views.